Picsart-AI-Research/Text2Video-Zero/README.md

 ```shell
 python app.py --public_access
 ```
-For security information about public access we refer to the documentation of gradio [https://gradio.app/sharing-your-app/#security-and-file-access].
+For security information about public access we refer to the documentation of [gradio](https://gradio.app/sharing-your-app/#security-and-file-access).